 The epithelial and integrative functions of the gastrointestinal and renal systems of the human body will be examined at the cellular and molecular levels.
 Examples of pathophysiological conditions will be highlighted.

-PHSL 233 builds on and extends the renal/urinary and gastrointestinal system topics of HUBS 192.
+PHSL 233 builds on and extends the renal/urinary and gastrointestinal system topics introduced in HUBS 192.

 |Paper title||Cellular, Gastrointestinal and Renal Physiology|